 What medications are available?

-Medications to treat Alzheimer's may slow the rate of cognitive decline, or help with symptoms such as changes in language, thinking abilities and movement.
+Medications now approved in Canada for Alzheimer's disease may help with symptoms such as changes in language, thinking abilities and movement.

 Each medication has a brand name and a generic name.